gauravk95/audio-visualizer-android/README.md

 * **BarVisualizer** - Gives the contemporary bar effect, good for all kinds of audio

 ## Usage

+**Note:** Use of the visualizer requires the permission `android.permission.RECORD_AUDIO` so add it to your manifest file.
+Also for Android 6.0 and above you will need request permission in runtime.

+Check out the Sample app to see how its implemented.

 * Include the library
 * Add the `com.gauravk.musicvisualizer.visualizer.BlastVisualizer` to your XML Layout file:
 ```xml